German Gebirgsjager Mountain Troops Caucasus 1942 Dragon 1/35

 The mountain troops ice axes are not real attaching as it is.
 It’s imagination, but I used a board weight of fishing to hold the ice ax on a backpack.

-It is incomprehensible whether I deleted the parting lines if colored light gray injection parts.
-Probably securing of water is difficult, the mountain soldiers have two water bottles.
+It is incomprehensible whether I deleted the parting lines of colored light gray injection parts.
+Probably securing water is difficult, the mountain soldiers have two water bottles.

 On the left side of the cap, there is an emblem of Edelweiss, which is a symbol of the mountain troops.
 The mold of the kit is almost invisible.
 I tried to paste the etched spare parts for 1/700 ship that looks like the shape of the Edelweiss.

 Because I replaced all the heads, I added his hair growth with the epoxy putty.